fluxth/shot-detect/README.txt

         - Click `Create`
     - Upload your video files to the created bucket, there should be a web interface, similar to Google Drive to do this.
-    - Get the URI to paste into this program by clicking the file in the Google Cloud Storage file list and click `Copy gsutil URI`.
+    - Get the URI to paste into this program by right clicking the file in the Google Cloud Storage file list and click `Copy gsutil URI`.

 Important Note: